Skip to main content

 Multi-asset allocation funds: These funds diversify their portfolio by investing in various asset classes, including equities, debt, and sometimes even commodities and real estate, providing a broader investment spectrum.

-The simple answer to the question ‘what is hybrid mutual fund’ is that these funds offer investors a versatile choice to achieve their financial goals with a blend of asset classes.
+The simple answer to the question ‘What is a hybrid mutual fund’ is that these funds offer investors a versatile choice to achieve their financial goals with a blend of asset classes.
 However, it's essential to assess your risk tolerance and investment objectives before choosing a specific type of hybrid fund.
 Consulting a financial advisor or distributor can help you make informed investment decisions tailored to your unique financial situation.